BruryaNadel/smart-brain/README.md

 # smart-brain
-an app that recognize face in picture
+-An app that recognize face in picture,
+-An app that build by react,
+works well and responds quickly